What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Introduction

-Hence, to prevent overlap and ensure comprehensive coverage, in this paper, we propose a taxonomy that classifies `critical elements that demand attention' based on their function on `road safety'.
-As summarized in Table \ref{table:Existing Tasks Classification} and listed below, \textbf{two} main groups, \textbf{ten categories}, and \textbf{twenty subclasses} are concluded.
-In addition, although more subclasses were identified during our analysis, they were excluded from the current scope due to insufficient supporting studies and datasets in the existing literature. \begin{enumerate} \item \textbf{\textit{Anomaly}} that is abnormal because of its (1) spatial location (e.g. obstacle on the road), (2) semantic category (e.g. a trash bin), (3) event (including construction, congestion, accident, and crime), (4) kinematic pattern (e.g. trajectory), (5) status or condition (including road surface, weather, and illumination condition), (6) appearance (e.g. criminal and suspicious license plate), or (7) hybrid of aforementioned anomalies; and \item \textbf{\textit{Pertinent Entity}} that is normal but critical to current driving maneuver or driving goal because of its (1) spatial location (e.g. surrounding road users), (2) semantic category (including pedestrian, rider, driving lane, traffic sign, traffic light, and traffic police), or (3) status or condition (e.g. visual salience). \end{enumerate}
+Hence, to prevent overlap and ensure comprehensive coverage, in this paper, we propose a taxonomy that classifies `critical traffic elements that demand attention' based on their functional role in `road safety'.
+As illustrated by the graphical taxonomy diagram in Fig.~\ref{fig:graphic_taxonomy}, the taxonomy was initially derived from thirteen distinct perspectives, integrating insights from traffic scene understanding literature and practical road-safety considerations.
+These perspectives were then grouped according to whether the element is safety-critical because it is abnormal in the scene or because it is normal but particularly relevant to the current driving task.
+Two perspectives were not retained in the final taxonomy due to insufficient supporting studies.
+As a result, as organized in Table \ref{table:Existing Tasks Classification} and summarized below, the final taxonomy consists of \textbf{two main groups}, \textbf{eleven categories}, covering \textbf{twenty-three common research topics}. \begin{enumerate} \item \textbf{\textit{Anomaly}} that is abnormal because of its (1) spatial location (e.g. obstacle on the road), (2) semantic category (e.g. a trash bin), (3) event (including construction, congestion, accident, and crime), (4) kinematic pattern (e.g. trajectory), (5) status or condition (including road surface, weather, and illumination condition), (6) appearance (e.g. criminal and suspicious license plate), or (7) hybrid of aforementioned anomalies; and \item \textbf{\textit{Pertinent Entity}} that is normal but critical to current driving maneuver or driving goal because of its (1) spatial location (e.g. surrounding road users), (2) semantic category (including pedestrian, rider, driving lane, and traffic sign), (3) status or condition (e.g. traffic light states, traffic police gesture, and visual salience), or (4) kinematic pattern (e.g. motion behavior, and trajectory). \end{enumerate}

-These elements warrant the attention of the ego vehicle to minimize risks.
+These elements warrant the attention of the \textit{ego vehicle} to minimize risks.
+In this survey, \textit{ego vehicle} refers to the host vehicle carrying the onboard sensing system, from whose perspective the traffic scene is perceived and analyzed.
 The `risk' can be \textit{objective risk} that refers to the objective probability of being involved in an accident \cite{9423525,8917457} or \textit{subjective risk} that refers to the probability of an accident estimated by drivers through the cognition process \cite{9423525,8917457}.